ribonets/rnadev-models/README.md

 more or less “realistic” parameter set.

-We investigated a system published in 2011 by the Keasling lab [carothers et. al 2011], which has been used to evaluate self-cleaving ribozymes and ligand triggered aptazymes.
+We investigated a system published in 2011 by the Keasling lab [Carothers et. al 2011], which has been used to evaluate self-cleaving ribozymes and ligand triggered aptazymes.
 We modularized the ODE system such that different regulatory mechanisms, e.g. translational ON switches based on sRNA-mRNA interaction or a riboswitch sensor, can be